 Fourth, the McMansions which are still in use but aren’t selling as desired are sometimes divided up, being used as dorms or apartments instead of single-family houses, similar to how Victorians were turned into rooming houses.

 Now, you might say McMansions aren’t as spooky as Victorians because their rooms are larger, as well as their windows, so they are airy and let in more natural light.
 However, as we’ve seen with 2019’s Oscar-winning Parasite, those qualities can be used to create dread, not eliminate it.
-The horror genre may go through changes I haven’t predicted, but I’m willing to bet future generations will be creeped out by McMansions the same way we’re creeped out by Victorians.
+The horror genre may go through changes I cannot predict, but I’m willing to bet future generations will be creeped out by McMansions the same way we’re creeped out by Victorians.